-14In November 2019, (after our intervention) the federal court ordered the Punjab government to pay farmers ₹100 per quintal of paddy, or about ₹2,500 per acre, conditional on self-reported not burning.
+14In November 2019 (after our intervention), the federal court ordered the Punjab government to pay farmers $\overline{\mathbf{x}}100$ per quintal of paddy, or about $\overline{\mathbf{x}}2,500$ per acre, conditional on (self-reported) not burning.
 Concerns regarding farmer's self-declarations that they did not burn led to the program's suspension a few weeks later.
-In our endline survey, about 30% of the sample were aware of the government program, of which about half reported applying to the program.
-The other half reported learning about the program after having begun residue management.
-80% of farmers who were aware of the program did not anticipate timely PES payments.
+In our endline survey, about 30% of the sample was aware of the government program, and most of them reported learning about the program after having begun residue management.
+80% of those who were aware of the program did not anticipate timely payments.